bbc/vc2_conformance/docs/source/developer_guide/developer_installation.rst

 .. note::

-    Python virtual environment provide an isolated environment in which packages may be installed without impacting on the rest of the system.
+    Python virtual environment provides an isolated environment in which packages may be installed without impacting on the rest of the system.
     Once activated, the ``python`` and ``pip`` commands will use the python version and packages setup within the virtual environment.